Ministers ‘consider sending migrants to UK overseas territories’

 These hikes are expected to be enforced from the beginning of next year, after the laws are altered this autumn.

-Immigration minister Robert Jenrick said: “Unscrupulous landlords and employers who allow illegal working and renting enable the business model of the evil people smugglers to continue.
+Immigration minister Robert Jenrick said: “Unscrupulous landlords and employers who allow illegal working and renting enable the business model of the evil people smugglers to continue.”

 “There is no excuse for not conducting the appropriate checks and those in breach will now face significantly tougher penalties,” he added.